Do you have an entrepreneurial spirit? This might be the right year for you to start a business.

 - Private tour guide (for bike tours, food tours, wine tours, walking tours, eco-tours, etc.)

-- Outdoor adventure company
+- Outdoor adventure business owner

 - Glamping host

 - Traveling photographer for events and weddings